lucasgiorgi95/lucasgiorgi95/README.md

-<h1 align="center">Hola 👋, soy Lucas Giorgi</h1>
+<h1 align="center">Hi 👋, I'm Lucas Giorgi</h1>

 <p align="center">
-  <b>Desarrollador Web Full Stack especializado en Frontend</b><br/>
+  <b>Full Stack Web Developer specialized in Frontend</b><br/>
-  <i>Apasionado por crear soluciones digitales modernas, funcionales y bien diseñadas</i>
+  <i>Passionate about building modern, functional, and well-designed digital solutions</i>
 </p>

 ---

-### 👨‍💻 Sobre mí
+### 👨‍💻 About Me

-- 💼 +3 años de experiencia desarrollando soluciones con React, Next.js, TypeScript, Node.js y más
+- 💼 3+ years of experience developing solutions with React, Next.js, TypeScript, Node.js, and more
-- 🛠️ Actualmente trabajando en un sistema automatizado de gestión de inventario
+- 🛠️ Currently working on an automated inventory management system
-- 🚀 Fan de los proyectos que combinan frontend sólido + backend estructurado
+- 🚀 Enthusiast of projects that combine solid frontend + structured backend
-- 🧠 Aprendiendo constantemente sobre arquitectura de software y escalabilidad
+- 🧠 Constantly learning about software architecture and scalability
-- 🎯 Buscando oportunidades para colaborar, aprender y crecer
+- 🎯 Looking for opportunities to collaborate, learn, and grow

 ---